 - A fever.

 - Feeling like you can't completely empty your bladder.

 - Blood or blood clots in the urine (hematuria).
 Your urine may look red, brown, or pink.
 Blood in the urine may occur after intense exercise, such as running or biking.

 When you only have one symptom or if your symptoms are vague, it can be harder to figure out what the problem is.
 If you are slightly dehydrated, your urine will be more concentrated.
 Urinating may cause discomfort.
 Drink more fluids to help decrease discomfort.

 When you have a urinary tract infection (UTI), you may have several urinary symptoms.
 UTIs are more common in women than in men.
 That's because the urethra is shorter in women.
 It comes into contact with bacteria from the skin, anus, and vagina.

 Infections that commonly cause UTI symptoms include:

 - Bladder infections.
 They are the most common type of UTI.
-They occur most often in sexually active women ages 20 to 50.
+They occur most often in sexually active women.
 An estimated 50% of women get bladder infections sometime during their lives.

 - Kidney infections.
 They are less common and more serious than bladder infections.